PSYCHOTHERAPY FOR INDIVIDUALS

 Infidelity and affairs

-Premarital, marital, and relationship counseling (for: invitro fertilization; egg donor assessment; sexual dysfunction; communication and intimacy)
+Reproductive and relational health (pertaining to invitro fertilization; egg donor assessment; sexual dysfunction; communication and intimacy)

 At CARE, we emphasize holistic health and provide psychotherapy services for folks from different walks of life (please read some of their stories on this website).
 Focusing on your holistic health will require focusing on both your mind and body through early screening, developing a treatment plan, followed by a tailored counseling in line with your values.
 We work with you to identify distressing symptoms, modify dysfunctional relationship patterns, re-build relationships for greater nurturing, validation, and support for you.